nickscottprior/stitt/README.md

 2. Continuous buttons;
 3. Correspondence chart buttons.

-The block-by-block buttons give you a variety of options for displaying content from the work area in a block-by-block format.
+The **block-by-block** buttons give you a variety of options for displaying content from the work area in a block-by-block format.
 For example, you can display your translation, or the Sanskrit text + your translation, or the Tibetan text + your translation, or all three fields at once.
 This section also lets you display correspondences block-by-block, but it's usually better to use the correspondence chart buttons.

-The continuous buttons convert the work area content into a continuous text.
+The **continuous** buttons convert the work area content into a continuous text.
 This is most useful for displaying your translation in a continuous format.

-The correspondence chart buttons allow you to display the content of the "correspondences" fields as a table that you can copy-paste into other programs.
+The **correspondence chart** buttons allow you to display the content of the "correspondences" fields as a table that you can copy-paste into other programs.
 This lets you easily import the correspondences into word-processing software like Microsoft Word, or into a flashcard program like Anki.
 It is important to note that you must format the correspondence fields in a particular way for these buttons to work.
 Line breaks are used to mark new rows in the correspondence chart, so each term should be on a different line.
 You can press "enter" or "return" on your keyboard at the end of a line to insert a line break.
 Within any individual line, some kind of separator should be used between the different languages.
 This is because the separator you choose is used to mark new columns in the correspondence chart.
 STITT currently supports five different separators, so it's best to just pick one and use it consistently throughout all the correspondence fields in the document.

 Outputting text from an input menu has three sections:
 1. Line-by-line buttons;
 2. Continuous buttons,
 3. Other buttons

-The line-by-line buttons allow you to break up a text in the input box into different lines, and display the result below.
+The **line-by-line** buttons allow you to break up a text in the input box into different lines, and display the result below.
 These buttons preserve any pre-formatted line breaks in the Sanskrit, and insert line breaks after double shads (༎) in the Tibetan.
 They work much the same as the automatic text importer, but they let you see and control the output without actually inputting it into the work area.
 This can be useful for text formatting.

-The continuous buttons allow you to display the content of the input box as a continuous text.
+The **continuous buttons** allow you to display the content of the input box as a continuous text.
 This can be useful for text formatting.

-There are three other buttons in this section.
+There are three other buttons in this section:

-The "IAST preprocessor" is only used when you specifically want to convert a GRETIL e-text from IAST to Devanagari before importing it into STITT.
+* The "**IAST preprocessor**" is only used when you specifically want to convert a GRETIL e-text from IAST to Devanagari before importing it into STITT.
 It converts text to lower-case and converts slash (/) dandas into vertical bar (|) dandas, which allow the IAST text to be properly picked up and converted using online transliteration converters.
 This is only necessary for IAST texts in GRETIL format because GRETIL uses capital letters and slash dandas, which deviate from proper IAST conventions.

-The "Remove extra space & line breaks" button removes extra spaces and line breaks from a text.
+* The "**Remove extra space & line breaks**" button removes extra spaces and line breaks from a text.
 This can be used as a pre-processor before importing a non-GRETIL Sanskrit text into STITT, because many non-GRETIL Sanskrit e-texts have lots of extra spaces and line breaks.
 You could also use this button to remove extra spaces and line breaks from any kind of text, even for things unrelated to STITT or translation.

-The "clear output" button just clears the output content.
+* The "**Clear output**" button just clears the output content.

 ### Other notes

+If you encounter a technical issue, you can either [email me about it](https://tibetanlanguage.school/) or [post the issue on GitHub](https://github.com/nickscottprior/stitt/issues).
+I'm always open to any ideas for new features, too.

 STITT is **not** a collaborative real-time editor like Google Docs, so it is not possible for multiple people to simultaneously edit a STITT document out-of-the-box.